Out of Many Scattered Things: Lady Stardust

 “You read my internal memo, I think,” Lightcap says.
 “The ‘report’ is classified.”

-“I—” she has to stop to clear her throat against a sudden dryness.
-“I have always wanted to execute the final common pathway of everything I’m building.
-I’ve always wanted that.
-But I’m not sure I want the right part of it.
-I want the interface.
-The connection between my mind and the work of my hands.
-When it comes to killing kaiju—frankly, I’m not sure how good I’ll be.
-I’ve never done anything like that.
+“I’m not sure how good I’ll be,” she confesses.
+“I’ve never done anything like that.
 I’ve never been in a physical fight.
-I can remember it from your life; how much it hurts at first, how terrifying it is to feel real physical damage.
+I can remember it from your life; how much it hurts at first, how frightening it is to take real physical damage.
 The way you habituate to it.
-The way you also lose your habituation after too long away.
-And they’re—inherently—well, they’re terrifying.
-The kaiju.”
+The way you lose your habituation after too long away.
+And—”

-“There’s a lot that can’t be answered right now,” Serge says.
-“But, if you’re interested in my opinion, I think you’d take to combat training like only a few I’ve ever seen.
-You have the kind of drive that won’t leave you until you run out of air or blood.
+“I think you’d take to combat training like only a few I’ve ever seen.”
+Serge catches and holds her gaze.
+“You have the kind of drive that won’t leave until you run out of air or blood.
 That’s what lets you win fights.
 Getting hit, getting hurt—those things wouldn’t stop you.
 Scare you, yes.
 Maybe.
 Stop you?
-No. You can work with, anger, with fear, with insufficient skill—all of those things are surmountable in different ways.
-But that terrible, overriding drive—irreplaceable.”
+No. You can work with, anger, with fear, with insufficient skill—you can overcome all of those things with enough time and practice.
+But your drive is irreplaceable.”

-“No.” Serge shakes his head.
+Serge shakes his head.
+“Not possible.”

 Lightcap lifts an eyebrow.